 After calculating the ambient noise in the vacant room, students took their positions in small groups at the same points in the room and started murmuring among themselves.
 Then the ambient noise values, keeping the students present were measured by the sound meter.
-According to the Table 02, location point 7 provided the highest value of 54.8 dB, while the location point 4 gave the lowest ambient noise value.
+According to Table 2, location point, 7 provided the highest value of 54.8 dB, while the location point 4 gave the lowest ambient noise value.
 Then a participant stood between the presentation perimeter and read a sentence in Bengali Language ‘Amar kotha kotota jore shona jay, sheta kheyal rakhun’ at a frequency of 700 Hz to 850 Hz and signals were measured at the same points.
 Finally, the values were converted considering 75 numbers of occupants in the case jury room.
 Literature shows that, the average 1.6 dB ambient noise increases in the participation of each extra audience.
 Therefore, considering 75 visitors, the expected ambient noise will be +6.1 dB higher than the reported values by 19 occupants during jury session.

 According to BNBC, there shall not be a difference greater than 6 dB between sound pressure level of any two points in this case.
-However, in the jury room the maximum difference between signal and ambient noise was found12.1 dB.
+However, in the jury room, the maximum difference between signal and ambient noise was found12.1 dB.
 Therefore, it is predictable through the survey that, the values differ in a greater scale from the front row to the rear row and the speaker has to raise his voice so that the audience from the back row can hear, which will create hearing disturbance for the front rows due to loud voice.
 On the other hand, for speech halls with higher background noise (>20 dB), the recommended SNR is at least +6 dB for adults (BNBC, 2015).
 Here, the SNR values differ tremendously from the first row to the rear row in the case room.
-Audience from the front row (1,2,3 points) will be able to get clear lecture from the presenter and jurors.
-However, due to lower SNR values of 7,8,9 points shown in the Table 02, the speech intelligibility was found in a very poor condition in the back row.
+Audience from the front row (1,2,3 points) will be able to get a clear lecture from the presenter and jurors.
+However, due to lower SNR values of 7,8,9 points shown in Table 2, the speech intelligibility was found in a very poor condition in the back row.

-DISCUSSION AND RECOMMENDATIONS
+DISCUSSIONS AND RECOMMENDATIONS

-The field survey result provides an unsatisfactory sonic environment in the case jury rooms, which determines lack of concentration on acoustical design for the jury rooms in Dhaka.
-Therefore, a partial experiment was conducted in the case jury room, installing Painted Polystyrene, expanded on 50mm battens in the 16 among 64 numbers of voids on the waffle ceiling (Figure 09& Figure 10).
+The field survey result provides an unsatisfactory sonic environment in the case jury rooms, which determines the lack of concentration on acoustical design for the jury rooms in Dhaka.
+Therefore, a partial experiment was conducted in the case jury room, installing Painted Polystyrene, expanded on 50mm battens in the 16 among 64 numbers of voids on the waffle ceiling (Figure 9& Figure 10).